-This title is probably not all that relevant to my train of thought, But I’ve been doing some thinking.
-In this case it mostly relates to ideas that are closer to reality as opposed to what I’ve been taught.
-That’s what sparked this.
-I’ve been researching ‘alternate’ theories for some time now.
+You see, I’ve been researching ‘alternate’ theories for some time now.
 And yes, there are some rather wacky fringe-theories out there (they deserve all the scorn they get).
-Personally I find this most infuriating in the field of archeology. you have clearly man-made stones lying around on the ocean flor and people are stubbornly insisting they are natural formations!
+Personally I find this most infuriating in the field of archeology. you have clearly man-made stones lying around on the ocean floor and people are stubbornly insisting they are natural formations!
 Why?
 Because They have their theories, and anything that doesn’t fit into them gets lopped off.

-Reminds me of Why dark-matter was invented.
+It Reminds me of Why dark-matter was invented.
 Because the model of the universe didn’t match the data.
-I recall Terry pratchet musing on this rather cheekily by noting how convenient that it was dark, cold, and a number of other things, making it conveniently impossible to detect with any of our equipment.
-Almost as if it only existed as some kind of flimsy theory-saving magic substance? he says it better though.
+I recall Terry pratchet musing on this rather cheekily by noting how convenient it was that it was dark, cold, and a number of other things that made it impossible to detect with any of our equipment.
+Almost as if it only existed as some kind of magic theory-saving substance?

 But That’s something I come up with in about 5 minutes.
 What if you devoted years of study to this?
 There are a series of books published in russia, written by a man named Anatoly Fomenko, Titled: History, Fiction or science?
 They ask questions that are not too dissimilar to mine.
 Now, I’ve not read any of these books, I must confess.
 There may be some problems with them, or I might not agree with all of it.
 But if you look at the Wikipedia article for it?
 They’ve labelled it as “pseudoscientific” to quote a paragraph: